jenkinsci/debian-pbuilder-plugin/README.md

 On any system that is running the build, serveral support programs must be installed and configured properly.

 1. Install needed denpendencies: `apt-get install qemu-user-static devscripts cowbuilder`
+1. If building Debian packages on Ubuntu, make sure that the package `debian-archive-keyring` is installed
 2. Like jenkins-debian-glue, make sure that sudo is configured properly.
 As taken from the jenkins-debian-glue webpage, do the following:

   ```